SLTWTR-Creative-Agency/advancedthemebuilder/README.md

 Once you have the atb.liquid and atb-render.liquid files installed in your theme, you may begin adding zones to your theme template files.
 Page, article, product, and collection templates are eligible for zones.

 1. Choose a template file.  (eg. product.liquid)
-2. Insert the following code where you would like your zone. `{% include 'atb' zone:"First-Area"%}`
+2. Insert the following code where you would like your zone: `{% include 'atb' zone:"First-Area"%}`
 3. Each zone is given a name such as *First-Area*.
 Zone names may contain only letters, numbers, and dashes.